 Interestingly, there have been and are games tailored to cognitive, memory and general brain training.
 As a gym and exercise would aid in the toning and building of body muscles, these types of games, through regular play exercise and stimulate the brain and its functions.
-I recall the days of Simon in my own experiences, constantly chasing the light patterns as they sped up, testing my eye coordination and reactions until the batteries died.
+I recall the days of Simon from Hasbro in my own experiences, constantly chasing the light patterns as they sped up, testing my eye coordination and reactions until the batteries died.

 This game is a classic brain training game for all ages and is so simple in rules and play.
 It’s been re-skinned and sold in many versions and variations but the general principle is setting up a grid of face down cards each with their own image on the reverse.

 Players take turns, turning over two cards, studying the image and the position of the card and turning it back over.
 As the game progresses a players head starts filling up with the information on various images and their positions.
 The objective is to pick correctly and claim as many sets as possible.

 This game has also been created and released for purchase and is in many forms and variations, with slight tweaks to the ruling.
 One of which was released in 1991 by Heinz Meister and features “Raven Tokens” that players are trying to discard.